Horse Head features posts on equine brain science and how it relates to our horsemanship and horse-human interactions.

 Added Butcher: “We would like Horse Head to be a resource for those owners and riders who crave serious yet easy-to-absorb, science-oriented articles.
 These pieces will take complicated topics – brain function, neurochemistry, etc. – and relate them in readily applicable manner.
 We love that more and more riders recognize that licking and chewing is a manifestation of a change in the horse’s nervous system.
 But that’s the tip of the iceberg.
 There’s so much more to talk about.”

-Horse Head is the sixth website established by Butcher, who runs Cayuse Communications.
+Horse Head is the sixth website established by Butcher.
 She also contributes to Eclectic Horseman and High Country News.